 In some years, Special Mentions may be awarded in each category to recognize the merit of exceptional work that advances visual anthropology and ethnographic filmmaking.

-– A feature is a film with a running of time of more than 45 minutes.
+– Features: films with a running time over 45 minutes.

-– A short is a film with a running time of less than 45 minutes.
+– Shorts: films with a running time less than 45 minutes.

 While the vast majority of submissions are documentaries, the festival accepts experimental, narrative, and other film genres as long as they fall within the broad category of ethnographic media.